101 Best Restaurants in Asia for 2015

 After checking out The Daily Meal’s 101 Best Restaurants in Asia, share your compliments and critiques in the comments section below — or on Twitter using the hashtag #bestrestaurants — and let us know what places you think should have been included, or should have been left out.

-Lauren Mack, former Travel editor and Special Projects editor at The Daily Meal, lived and dined in Beijing and Taiwan for more than six years.
+Lauren Mack, NYC Travel Editor at The Daily Meal, is a Freelance Travel and Food Writer.
+Lauren lived and worked in Beijing and Taipei for more than six years before returning to the Big Apple.
 Follow her on Twitter @lmack.

 - Alton Brown Cooking His Steak With Mayonnaise Is Actually a Genius Hack